vishnuprksh/GitWatch/README.md

 2.  **Create a PR**: Go to "New Pull Request", select a repo, source branch, and target branch.
 3.  **Review**: Go to the Dashboard and click on the PR to view the diff.
 4.  **Merge**: If you are an admin, click "Merge Pull Request" to merge the changes.
+5.  **Close Request**: If you are an admin, click "Close Request" to close a PR.
+Closed requests will be hidden from the main list and appear under the collapsible "Closed" dropdown.